Stanley Dorfman: Woodstock '99

 In 1999, Dorfman directed the television coverage of the Woodstock 1999 music festival, also called Woodstock '99, for MTV.
-The festival was broadcast live on pay-per-view and was held from 22 July – 25 July 1999.
+The festival was broadcast live on pay-per-view and was held from 22–25 July 1999.
 The location for the event was the former Griffiss Air Force Base, a Superfund site, on the east side of Rome, New York.

 Woodstock '99 was one of the most significant music events of the 20th century, featuring over 100 top artists of that era.
 With an attendance of approximately 400,000 people, it was the second large-scale music festival held after Woodstock '94.
 The festival was financially successful, with reports indicating a gross take of $28,864,748".

 Dorfman directed the televised performances on the main "East stage".
 The line up included a mix of rock, pop, and hip-hop artists such as Sheryl Crow, Live, James Brown, DMX, Korn, Kid Rock, Alanis Morissette, Rage Against the Machine, Metallica, Dave Matthews Band, Willie Nelson, Elvis Costello, Jewel, and Red Hot Chili Peppers, among others.

 Despite the star-studded line-up and financial success, Woodstock '99 has been described as "notorious" and "a flashpoint in cultural nadir".
 This description likely stems from the numerous reports of violence, sexual assault, and inadequate provisions for attendees, leading to chaotic and unsafe conditions that marred the festival's legacy.